kjleitz/games-bookstore/README.md

 Games Bookstore (pronounced "[James Baxter](https://adventuretime.fandom.com/wiki/James_Baxter)") is a text adventure generator with a very generic and adaptable interactive UI, driven by an LLM.

+**NOTE:** This rambling README is not well-organized.
+Sorry for the public scratchpad.

 ## The gist, and the UI

 Adventure: